pactus-project/pactus.org/website/_posts/2022-09-24-announcement-testnet.md

 ---
 layout: post
-title: "Join Pactus test net"
+title: "Join Pactus Testnet"
 date: 2022-09-18 00:00:00 +0000
 tags: announcement
-summary: Join Pactus test net
+summary: Join Pactus Testnet
 ---

 ![testnet](/blog/images/2022-09-24-announcement-testnet/testnet.gif)

+## Join Pactus Testnet.

-Join Pactus testnet.
-To join Pactus testnet you don't need any special setting.
+To join the Pactus Testnet, you don't need any special settings.
-Just [download](/download) the pre-release software and join the test net.
+Simply [download](/download)  the pre-release software from our website and join the Testnet.

 ## Motivations

-By joining the test net you will get familiar with the Pactus blockchain and you will get ready for the main net launch.
+By joining the Testnet, you can get familiar with the Pactus blockchain and prepare for the mainnet launch.

-Participates in test net get higher propriety in main net launch.
+Additionally, participants in the Testnet will receive higher priority in the mainnet launch.

-Please share your feedback in order to improve the user experience in further versions of the software.
+Please share your feedback with us to help improve the user experience in future versions of the software.